 Generally the process for a development permit is as below.
 Depending on the scale and type of project the process may take longer or involve the Canmore Planning Commission.
 If an appeal is submitted in relation to the application than a hearing with the Subdivision and Development Appeal Board will be necessary.
 Section 1 of the Land Use Bylaw 22-2010 describes the requirements for notices and advertisements for development permit applications and decisions.

 You can book a Pre-application consultation by visiting the Pre-Application Consultation Request page and filling out the form.

-Small scale applications take a minimum of 3 weeks to process.
+Small scale applications take a minimum of four weeks to process.
 More complex projects may take longer.